prebid/Prebid.js/modules/lotamePanoramaIdSystem.md

         usersync: {
             userIds: [
             {
-                name: 'lotameId' // The only parameter that is needed }],
+                name: 'lotamePanoramaId' // The only parameter that is needed }],
         }
     });